Interning in college can boost your career chances. An internship in another country gives you even more of a competitive advantage.

 Many students who start their careers right after college have had at least one internship, and students who complete more than one internship are more likely to secure a job.

 Researchers at Mount Holyoke College analyzed the career outcomes of graduating classes (each roughly 1,800 students) in 2013, 2014 and 2015.
 Six months after graduating, students with GPAs of 3.75 or above who had completed multiple internships were more likely to find employment.

 Students who participate in an internship are more likely to find work after graduation.
 What's interesting is the rise in international internships and its effect on the job hunt.

 Interning abroad involves immersion in a foreign language (for some), expanded global awareness and increased understanding of different cultures.
 For many employers, these skills are crucial in recent graduates.

 Students who intern in a country that speaks a different language have a particular advantage if they take the opportunity to become fluent in that language.
 In addition to being more attractive to potential employers, those who know more than one language earn more on average.
 A foreign language has been named the hottest job skill in the past because of the increasing job opportunities for bilingual speakers.

 Bilingualism offers other benefits as well.
 Studies suggest that students who study a second language are more creative, better problem-solvers and multitaskers, and more confident in their choices.
-Soft skills such as these are essential for recent graduates, who typically don't have many technical or hard skills to offer.

 Language is not the only skill international internships provide.
 Students also gain more global cultural awareness, which is what many employees want in today's world.
 As more companies expand globally, it is likely they will seek recent graduates who understand cultural customs and sensitivities.